 We started the Life@Leggett blog to offer a glimpse into the culture of Leggett & Platt.
-We publish content from all corners of our company: accountants, engineers, analysts, machine operators, recruiters, programmers.
+We publish content and tell stories from all corners of our company.

 Our primary purpose for this blog is to attract, inform, and engage talented jobseekers, so take your time and poke around a bit.
 If you’re looking for a place to get started, check out the defining qualities of a Leggett team member, or browse our company history below.
 Enjoy!

 And now for some L&P history!
 (You never know when you’ll need to be the hero at Trivia Night.)